What are the worst shedding dogs?

-Let’s get one thing straight — we love all breeds, but it has to be said that it’s easy to pick out the worst dog breeds for shedding.
+Let’s get one thing straight — we love all breeds, but it has to be said that some breeds are heavier shedders than others.

 With these dogs, you’ll find their hair absolutely everywhere.